 For many marketers, attracting new customers is the main goal.
 Acquisition tactics, such as events, social media management and influencer marketing make the top of the to-do list.
 As a result, retention falls by the wayside.

-But, with 53% of a store’s revenue coming from just 20% of their customer base, neglecting retention leads to a missed opportunity.
+But, with 53% of a store’s revenue coming from just 20% of its customer base, neglecting retention leads to a missed opportunity.
 It’s your existing, loyal customers who repeat purchase from you often, engage with your brand and tell others about you.
 So why aren’t more marketers focussing on it?

 One misconception is that loyalty strategies are costly and time-consuming.
 But this just simply isn’t true.
 Focussing on retention can easily become part of your existing day-to-day responsibilities.